 Deep Hollow Ranch

-Make Montauk’s beautiful vistas even better at Deep Hollow Ranch.
-A Montauk must-visit, the United States’ oldest working ranch hosts horseback tours of 3,000 acres of New York beaches and countryside.
-This local legend welcomes all experience levels and backgrounds and promises to make an American cowboy out of any Montauk visitor.
+Montauk’s beautiful vistas are even better on horseback at Deep Hollow Ranch.
+A Montauk must-visit, this is the oldest working ranch in the United States, and hosts horseback tours across 3,000 acres (1,215ha) of New York beaches and countryside.
+This local legend welcomes all experience levels and backgrounds, and promises to make an American cowboy (or girl) out of any willing visitor.

 Montauk Brewing Company

-Had one too many beers or fish sandwiches?
-(Yes, that is possible).
-For help with getting your body back on track, make your way to Naturally Good Foods and Cafe.
-Since 1985, this health-conscious haven has kept Montauk locals healthy and, just as importantly, happy with natural and organic groceries, cosmetics, and more.
+If you’ve had one too many beers or fish sandwiches (yes, that is possible) get your body back on track by making your way to Naturally Good Foods and Cafe.
+Since 1985 this haven of wellbeing has kept Montauk locals healthy – and just as importantly, happy – with natural and organic groceries and cosmetics.
 Tip: come hungry to this healthful café, where fan-favorite fresh yellowfin tuna sandwiches are enjoyed with abandon.

-Situated inside a “reconfigured guestroom” at a Montauk hotel, ROOM 09 is not your ordinary shopping experience.
-Featuring finds from underground, established, and designer vintage brands, this multi-brand boutique (which has earned write-ups in Harper’s Bazaar and Hamptons Magazine) also offers live musical performances and installations.
-Promising patrons that “there will be miracles,” ROOM 09 is too modest to admit the store is a miracle in itself.
+Set inside a ‘reconfigured’ guestroom at a Montauk hotel, R09M (pronounced Room 9) is not your ordinary shopping experience.
+Featuring finds from underground, established, and designer vintage labels, this multi-brand boutique (which has earned write-ups in Harper’s Bazaar and Hamptons Magazine) also offers live music performances and art installations.
+Intriguing patrons with its tagline ‘there will be miracles’ R09M is a little miracle in itself.

 Ditch Plains Beach

-Whether your outdoor persona is a surfer or shutterbug, you’re sure to savor an experience at Ditch Plains Beach.
-Situated on the Montauk Peninsula, the beach boasts dramatic bluffs, walking trails, and board-friendly waves, lending itself to adventurers and admirers alike.
-Tip: be sure to pack a parking permit in your beach bag—the only beach day souvenir worse than a nasty sunburn is an even nastier ticket.
+Whether your outdoor persona is surfer or shutterbug, you’re sure to savor an experience at Ditch Plains Beach.
+Out on the Montauk Peninsula, the beach boasts dramatic bluffs, walking trails, and board-friendly waves, lending itself to adventurers and admirers alike.
+Be sure to bring a parking permit – the only beach day souvenir worse than sunburn is an even nastier parking ticket.

-One of Montauk’s premier attractions is its nature.
-No Montauk site offers more to see than Montauk Point State Park, a space hosting everything from New York State’s oldest lighthouse to surf-fishing sites to trails enjoyed year-round by hikers and skiers.
-Tip: don’t miss the waterfront views at this state park, where you can observe the Atlantic Ocean as it converges with the Block Island Sound.
+One of Montauk’s premier attractions is its natural scenery, and no site offers more of this than Montauk Point State Park.
+The park is home to New York State’s oldest lighthouse, surf fishing sites, and trails enjoyed year-round by hikers and skiers.
+Don’t miss the waterfront views, where you can observe the Atlantic Ocean as it converges with the Block Island Sound.

 Inlet Seafood Restaurant

-One of many seafood-focused restaurants in Montauk, New York, Inlet Seafood Restaurant stands out for its fresh fish catches, many of which were still swimming a day before.
-Trust six commercial fishermen (and Montauk residents) to deliver the town’s freshest locally landed seafood; you can watch the fishermen unload it less than 150 feet (45.7 meters) from Inlet’s kitchen.
-The boat-to-table fare here includes fluke piccata, tuna tartare with avocado, and what’s promised to be “the freshest sushi you’ve ever tasted.’
+One of many seafood restaurants in Montauk, Inlet Seafood Restaurant stands out for its fresh fish catches, many of which were swimming until very recently.
+Trust six local fishermen to deliver the town’s freshest locally-landed seafood; you can watch them unload it 150ft (45m) from the kitchen.
+The boat-to-table fare includes fluke piccata, tuna tartare with avocado, and what’s promised to be ‘the freshest sushi you’ve ever tasted.’

-Don’t let the name fool you: this little “lake” boasts as much action as any big-name ocean around.
-In fact, Lake Montauk hasn’t been a lake at all since 90 years ago, when former Montauk owner Carl Fisher first let the ocean water in.
-Nearly a century later, the site marks the town’s main port and is home to New York State’s biggest sporting fishing fleets.
-Today, you can take to the sea (sort of) yourself thanks to Lake Montauk’s popular ferry and fishing charter services.
+Don’t let the name fool you: this little lake promises a boatload of action.
+In fact, Lake Montauk hasn’t been a lake at all since former Montauk owner Carl Fisher first let ocean water in (it’s now technically an estuary).
+A century on, the lake is a small port, and home to numerous commercial and sport fishing boats.
+Take to the sea (almost) via the popular ferry and fishing charter services.